-The PGCert in Ecological Survey Techniques can help professionals to apply for Chartered Status (such as Chartered Environmentalist and Chartered Ecologist), and to meet relevant professional competency thresholds.
+The course can help you to apply for Chartered Status (such as Chartered Environmentalist and Chartered Ecologist) and to meet relevant professional competency thresholds.
 Further information can be found in our Chartered status and essential skills guide.

 Face-to-Face Week in Oxford: Introduction to Ecological Survey Techniques

-It is a mix of classroom and field-based teaching, with two days spent in the field at Wytham Woods, Oxford's 'living laboratory,' on activities including the use of GPS, bird netting and ringing, and surveying bats and vegetation.
+It is a mix of classroom and field-based teaching, with two days spent in the field at Wytham Woods, Oxford's 'living laboratory,' with activities including the use of GPS, bird netting and ringing, and surveying bats and vegetation.

-Core Online Modules
+Core Online Modules: